-We are a preclinical-stage biotechnology company and have incurred significant losses since our inception, and we expect to incur losses for the foreseeable future.
+We have incurred significant losses since our inception, and we expect to incur losses for the foreseeable future.
 We have no products approved for commercial sale and may never achieve or maintain profitability.

-We are a preclinical-stage biotechnology company with a limited operating history.
+We have a limited operating history.
 Biotechnology product development is a highly speculative undertaking and involves a substantial degree of risk.
-We have incurred significant losses since inception, have not generated any revenue from product sales, and have financed our operations historically through private placements of our convertible preferred stock and, more recently, through our IPO.
+We have incurred significant losses since inception, have not generated any revenue from product sales, and have financed our operations historically through private placements of our convertible preferred stock and, more recently, through our initial public offering (IPO).
 We expect that it will be several years, if ever, before we have a commercialized product and generate revenue from product sales.
-We had net losses of \$31.4 million and \$180.6 million for the three months ended March 31, 2022 and 2021, respectively.
-As of March 31, 2022, we had an accumulated deficit of \$816.8 million.
+We had net losses of \$196.1 million and \$103.9 million for the six months ended June 30, 2023 and 2022, respectively.
+As of June 30, 2023, we had an accumulated deficit of \$1.3 billion, which includes cumulative non-cash charges related to the revaluation of our success payment liabilities and contingent consideration of \$34.0 million and \$110.5 million, respectively.
 Our losses have resulted principally from expenses incurred for the research and development of our ex vivo and in vivo cell engineering platforms, management and administrative costs, and other expenses incurred while building our business infrastructure.